Noroff-FEU-Assignments/cross-course-project-NehGuk/README.md

 ![image](./assets/screenshot-square-eyes-1.jpg)

 This is my first web project ever!
-I was tasked with designing a streaming platform for two target audiences: independent film makers and lovers of independent films.
+I was tasked with designing a streaming platform for two target audiences: (a) independent film makers and (b) lovers of independent films.
 It has been developed as part of the HTML, CSS, Javascript 1, Content Management Systems, Design and Interaction Design modules of my front-end development study programme.

 ## Description